robermaps/optileloader/README.md

 <img src="https://robermaps.github.io/img/mars-moon.jpg" width=60% height=60% >

-A QGIS plugin to easily load and work with basemaps of Mars and The Moon.
+A plugin to easily load basemaps of Mars and The Moon directly to your QGIS project.

 Data is provided by <a href="https://www.openplanetary.org/">OpenPlanetary</a>